dean0x7d/pybinding/docs/benchmarks/index.rst

 features compared to Kwant.
 Specifically, it is currently not possible to build heterostructures in Pybinding, but this will be resolved in the near future.
 New features will be added while maintaining good performance.

+At first glance it may seem like system build time is not really relevant because it is only done once and then multiple calculations can be applied to the constructed system.
+However, every time a parameter is changed (like some field strength) the Hamiltonian matrix will need to be rebuilt.
+Even though Kwant does take this into account and only does a partial rebuild, Pybinding is still much faster and this is very apparent in transport calculations which sweep over some model parameter.
+For more information and a direct comparison, see the :doc:`/advanced/kwant` section.